jkrayer/summoner/README.md

 ## Run Locally

 1. Clone this project.
 2. Switch to the folder and run `npm install`.
- 3. Run `npm start`.
+3. Run `npm run dev`.
- 4. Open the `build/index.html` in your browser of choice.
+4. Navigate to [http://localhost:1234/](http://localhost:1234/) in your browser of choice.

 ## Request a feature or report a bug